 The jacket is constructed of a water-resistant polyester shell with adjustable cuffs and waistline.
 With two hand pockets, two chest pockets and an inner chest pocket, you have sufficient storage options.

-All in all, the Dewalt is the best heated work jacket that is a reasonably priced with good performance out of the box and the option to upgrade the battery for longer heating periods.
+All in all, the Dewalt is the best heated jacket for work that is a reasonably priced with good performance out of the box and the option to upgrade the battery for longer heating periods.

 Best For: Work, heat-on-off situations, motorcycle riding, hiking.

-- Extras: 3 heat settings, 3 outer zip pockets, adjustable cuffs, cinch bungees
+- Extras: 3 heat settings, 3 outer zip pockets, hood, USB charging outlet

 A one-touch LED-lit button on the chest allows you to comfortably cycle through the three heating settings.
 On the highest, you can quickly warm up cold hands in the front pockets.